 The approved development shall be carried out in accordance with the approved details and retained in perpetuity.

 Reason: To ensure suitable, safe and satisfactory planning and development of the site.
 To comply with Policies SP1, CS25 and SADM40 of the adopted Development Plan.

-52. Foul Water Network Upgrades:

-No more than 120 dwellings shall be occupied within 36 months of the date of this permission or until the Council has confirmed that the necessary network reinforcements have been completed, whichever is the sooner.

-The condition is satisfied once the necessary network reinforcements are completed.

-Reason: Network reinforcement works are likely to be required to accommodate the proposed development.
-Any reinforcement works identified will be necessary in order to avoid sewage flooding and/or potential pollution incidents.